 I … decline to comment on the latter.
 So as not to start a Dark Side debate.

 Design Your Own Star Wars Hero Quest

 This was fun, even though the true objective, as I see it, was to link the exhibition to introspective questions on life, personality development, etc.

 As for how it’s done, in short, visitors are issued a RFID hand tag on entry.
 The tag then allows you to activate interactive stations and answer questions.

-Questions are mostly choices too, all for the purpose of “customising” your own Star Wars character.
+Questions are mostly choices too, and all for the purpose of “customising” your own unique Star Wars character.

 Star Wars Identities: The Exhibition is ongoing at the ArtScience Museum till June 13, 2021.
 Get your tickets at the official site here; SG Rediscover Vouchers eligible.
 Note that you have to pre-book a time slot when buying your tickets too.